DennisSuitters/summernote-themes/README.md

-# summernote-themes
+### summernote-themes
-Addon Themes for Summernote WYSIWYG Editor
+Themes for Summernote WYSIWYG Editor

 This repository contains a set of themes mainly for Summernote Lite version.